How we experience rhythm is a psycho-acoustic principle called beat induction:-

 Rhythmic timing stability can also be reported in terms of jitter.

 At a tempo of 120 BPM, continuous 16th events should occur exactly 6000 samples apart from each other when captured at 48kHz.

 Maximum jitter values as reported in the tests below are the largest random timing error measured between consecutive sixteenth step events over a continuous sixty second capture period.

 Latency is the time interval between a source event and the response in the target.

-Sequencers and drum machines take time to receive and process an external sync command.
+Sequencers and drum machines take time to receive and process external sync commands.

 Sound sources take time to generate audio after receiving a trigger event.

-Utility devices such as routers and convertors can add latency.
+Utility devices such as routers and convertors may add jitter latency.